pepsighan/nearpass/README.md

 Open-source, decentralized and private password manager built on NEAR Protocol.

 This project contains a smart contract for the Nearpass app built using [Rust] and [create-near-app].
+If you are looking for the extension (frontend) for this dapp, visit [nearpass-ext repo](https://github.com/pepsighan/nearpass-ext).

 Quick Start
 ===========